 Species Lists Per Seed Mix

-Shade Adapted Native Seed Mix Species List (21 species)
+Shade Adapted Native Seed Mix Species List (23 species + 2 Optional)

-21 Species: Golden Alexanders Zizia aurea, Foxglove Beardtongue Penstemon digitalis, Virginia Spiderwort Tradescantia virginiana, Red Columbine Aquilegia canadensis, Early Sunflower Heliopsis helianthoides, Wild Bergamot Monarda Fistulosa, Purple Coneflower Echinecea Purpurea, Downy Wood Mint Blephilia hirsuta, Spikenard - Aralia racemosa, Brown Eyed Susan Rudbeckia triloba, Tall American Bellflower Campanula americana, Sweet Joe Pye Eutrochium purpureum, Yellow Giant Hyssop Agastache nepetoides, Great Blue Lobelia Lobelia siphilitica, Late Figwort - Scrophularia marilandica, Solidago caesia Blue Stem Goldenrod, Solidago rugosa Wrinkled leaf Goldenrod, Calico Aster Aster lateriflorus, Arrowleaf Aster aster sagittifolius, Bottle brush rye Elymus hystrix, Virginia Wild Rye Elymus virginicus.
+23 Species + 2 Optional: Golden Alexanders Zizia aurea, Foxglove Beardtongue Penstemon digitalis, Virginia Spiderwort Tradescantia virginiana, Red Columbine Aquilegia canadensis, Early Sunflower Heliopsis helianthoides, Wild Bergamot Monarda Fistulosa, Purple Coneflower Echinecea Purpurea (OPTIONAL), Downy Wood Mint Blephilia hirsuta, Spikenard - Aralia racemosa, Brown Eyed Susan Rudbeckia triloba, Tall American Bellflower Campanula americana, Sweet Joe Pye Eutrochium purpureum, Yellow Giant Hyssop Agastache nepetoides, Great Blue Lobelia Lobelia siphilitica, Cardinal Flower Lobelia cardinalis, Mistflower Conoclinium coelestinum (OPTIONAL), Germander Teucrium canadense, Late Figwort Scrophularia marilandica, Solidago caesia Blue Stem Goldenrod, Solidago rugosa Wrinkled leaf Goldenrod, Calico Aster Aster lateriflorus, Arrowleaf Aster aster sagittifolius, Bottle brush rye Elymus hystrix, Virginia Wild Rye Elymus virginicus.

 Shade Adapted Native Seed Mix Species Picture Gallery